mmertama/Gempyre/README.md

 * Rewrote timers + other smaller fixes
 ### 2021 2
 * Lot of fixes and some new utils
-* Native application window for OSX, Linux and Windows using [Hiillos] (https://github.com/mmertama/Hiillos)
+* Native application window for OSX, Linux and Windows are using [Hiillos] (https://github.com/mmertama/Hiillos)

 Copyright
 Markus Mertama 2020, 2021